C/1831 A1 (Herapath): Discovery and observation

-Reconstruction of the comet's trajectory indicates that C/1831 A1 must have been bright enough to be seen with the naked eye throughout the southern hemisphere (possibly even brighter than Venus) prior to its perihelion on December 28, 1830.
+Reconstruction of the comet's trajectory indicates that C/1831 A1 must have been bright enough to be seen with the naked eye throughout the southern hemisphere (possibly even brighter than Venus) prior to its perihelion on 28 December 1830.
 However, no written records of its appearance prior to its discovery have yet been found.

 The comet was already on its outbound trajectory when it was first discovered by an English astronomer named John Herapath, from Hounslow Heath around 6:00 AM on 7 January 1831 as a magnitude +2.0 object in the constellation Serpens.
 He reported that "the tail was then nearly perpendicular to the horizon, inclined towards the south, and of a white colour, apparently between 1–2° long".
 Later studies in 2011 revealed that it was independently discovered by Thomas Glanville Taylor from the Madras Observatory in India around six hours earlier, but he had not reported his sighting.

-Further naked eye observations between 8 and 23 of January 1831 were made by other astronomers like Wilhelm von Biela, Robert T. Paine, Giovanni Santini, and Niccolò Cacciatore.
+Further naked eye observations between 8 and 23 January 1831 were made by other astronomers like Wilhelm von Biela, Robert T. Paine, Giovanni Santini, and Niccolò Cacciatore.

 The comet's brightness rapidly declined to magnitude +4.0 by late January, but the tail's length across the sky remained about 3°.
-By February 1831, the comet was further observed using telescopes by astronomers Friedrich B. Nicolai and Heinrich Olbers, while Taylor continued his observations until February 20.
-It was last seen by Karl Friedrich Knorre on March 19, 1831.
+By February 1831, the comet was further observed using telescopes by astronomers Friedrich B. Nicolai and Heinrich Olbers, while Taylor continued his observations until 20 February It was last seen by Karl Friedrich Knorre on 19 March 1831.

 Orbit

 Calculations by Jakob P. Wolfers, Christian F. Peters, Knorre and Santini determined the comet's path in a retrograde parabolic trajectory inclined around 135° to the ecliptic.
-On December 28, 1830 it made its closest approach to the Sun at a distance of 0.13 AU, making it a sungrazing comet.
-It made its closest approach to Earth on February 16, 1831 at a distance of 0.53 AU.
+On 28 December 1830 it made its closest approach to the Sun at a distance of 0.13 AU, making it a sungrazing comet.
+It made its closest approach to Earth on 16 February 1831 at a distance of 0.53 AU.
 Due to the limited initial data, it is unknown if the comet will return to the inner Solar System or it is ejected into interstellar space.